arneger/agMovieRank/README.md

 Movie Rank is a website where you can search for a movie and get the average rating from IMDB, Rotten Tomatoes and Metacritic.

-#How to use the website
+# How to use the website
 1. Click on the input field and type a movie title.
 2. Press enter or click on the search button (magnifying glass icon) to search for a movie.
 3. If the input is valid the average score, poster and the title of the movie will be displayed.
    If the input is not valid you'll get a message that the movie couldn't be found.

-#Important notes about the site
+# Important notes about the site
 - The javascript takes the input and searches for it in an API (OMDB API)
 - The API doesn't include TV-Shows/series and does not include every movie that exists in the IMDB database, so you may get a message that it can't find the movie, even though it is in the IMDB database.
 This applies mainly to small indie movies and foreign language movies.

-#Why did I make this
+# Why did I make this?
 Because there's so many movie-streaming services it's very hard for me to pick a movie, and when I pick a movie I want to watch a movie with a good rating from critics and users.
 Therefore I often check IMDBs user ratings, Rotten Tomatoes critic ratings and Metacritic critc ratings.
 Since I have this habit of checking all these websites I figured out a good idea would be to create a website